Tips for Replacing Your Water-Hungry Lawn

 Fall is the ideal time to plant.
-Native plants are well suited to local conditions and many are very attractive plants, shrubs and trees.
-Beyond natives, there are a myriad of specimens that come from arid or semi-arid climates.
+Native plants are well suited to local conditions and many are very attractive plants, shrubs, and trees.
+Beyond natives, there is a myriad of specimens that come from arid or semi-arid climates.
 There are also a variety of water-savvy ground covers that will take light foot traffic.
 From creeping thyme to tiny, fern-like Leptinella squalida, and tough plants like variegated Dymondia margaretae and stiff, ground-hugging Bolax gummifera, there is sure to be a ground cover that will work for you.
 Bunch grasses mixed with yarrow, sage, and lavender can create a nice border in a sunny yard, that butterflies and bees will love.
-There are several Carex varieties that can be mowed, but require little water and care.
+There are several Carex varieties that can be mowed but require little water and care.
 Your local nursery should have many good choices that will thrive in your area.
 When plantings are interspersed with rocks or other hardscaping, an easy-care yard can become a showpiece.

 Converting Lawn Sprinklers to Drip Irrigation

 Drip irrigation applies water directly to the roots of plants instead of using wasteful sprinklers that lose much of their water to evaporation or runoff.
 If you already have a sprinkler system installed, you can convert one or more of the sprinklers to accommodate a drip system and close off the rest.
 Below you find a video showing how easy it is to convert to drip irrigation.

 A drought-tolerant garden may need to be irrigated once every week or two in summer, depending on plant choices, climate, and weather patterns.
 If there are other plants in the yard that require more regular watering, you can set up multiple zones and program a timer to handle the watering schedule for each area.
 A Drip Depot kit may be perfect for you...and adding a timer will automate the system.